Sarang-BITS/FANS/README.md

     source <path_to_fans_ws>/devel/setup.bash
     roslaunch px4 sitl8drones.launch
     ```
     * Launch the planner control interface for the drones (in terminal 2).
-You should see the 8 drones armed and hovering at a certain height in the Gazebo simulator window
+You should see the 8 drones armed and hovering at a certain height in the Gazebo simulator window.
+Note : If you find only some of the drones hovering and others landed on the ground, kill the process (press Ctrl+C in terminal 2), let the drones land and run the launch file again.
     ```bash
     source <path_to_fans_ws>/devel/setup.bash
     roslaunch pci pci8drones.launch